Up to 50% off sofas & mattresses — limited‑time deals.

 Which of these feels best for long movie nights?

-Radley is the sprawl winner, while Nevio is best if you want recline-on-demand comfort and repeatable positioning.
+Radley is the sprawl winner.
+Nevio is better if you want power recline and repeatable positioning.

 Which option works best for smaller living rooms?

-Jollene is the easiest fit for smaller rooms at 78" wide, and it still reads like a full-size sofa rather than a downsized compromise.
+Jollene is the easiest fit at 78 inches wide, and it still feels like a full-size sofa rather than a compromise.

 Which is easiest to keep clean day to day?

 Myriem is the simplest for quick wipe-down maintenance.
-Leather is typically easier for fast surface cleanup than textured fabric, too.
+Nevio’s leather surface is also easier for fast surface cleanup than textured fabric.

 Do deep seats automatically mean better comfort?